tombrooks248/tombrooks248/README.md

 https://github.com/NabilLawrence/EndoGPT

 #### 🩻 X-ray Analyser
 X-ray Analyser is a simple Neural Network trained on [this set of X-rays from kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
 Which can identify X-rays which show symptoms of Pneumonia and those which do not.
-The model is built using Tensor Flow Sequential.
-It has an accuracy of 86%. \
+The model is built using Tensor Flow Sequentian and has an accuracy of 86%. \
 https://tombrooks248-x-ray-appapp-9pmb2z.streamlit.app/ \
 https://github.com/tombrooks248/x-ray